kosta-pmf/dnn-audio-watermarking/README.md

 - Low pass filtering (cut-off frequency at 4kHz)
 - Sample suppression (setting a random set of 1000 samples to zero) \

+This work has been published in the DSP Journal: https://www.sciencedirect.com/science/article/abs/pii/S1051200421004206.

 You can use our pretrained models with the provided samples.
 For start, restore the embedder and the detector models:
 ```